 - The filing process and methodology should ensure the bond is enforceable and all aspects of the bond transaction are valid, including the identity and authority of the surety’s attorney-in-fact.

 - The process should incorporate an open public/private key encryption standard that can be implemented cost-effectively by all parties involved in the procurement process working with any number of authentication providers.
 The process should not require the exclusive use of a specific technology or require access to a single private authentication provider.

 Which States Have Moved to Electronic Surety Bonds

 As of this writing, there are nine states which have adopted the new electronic surety bond system, Texas, Washington, Idaho, Wyoming, Iowa, Wisconsin, Vermont, Massachusetts, and Indiana.
-However, the NMLS hope that all the remaining states would follow soon as the objective is for a nationwide use of ESB.
+However, the NMLS hopes that all the remaining states would follow soon as the objective is for the nationwide use of ESB.

 Filing Surety Bond Under the Automated System

 Here is a sample process in using ESB:

 - Producer completes the electronic bond form, and power of attorney if necessary, and affixes digital signature.